 The sausages are then boiled in water until cooked, and then they’re left to cool.
 Before serving, they are cut into small discs and fried on a pan until they are browned.

 The dumplings are served with pickles, sour cream, and cranberry jam.
-This dish is a true reminder of the resourcefulness of Estonians and an important Estonian food.
+This dish is a true reminder of the resourcefulness of Estonians.

 Sült is another resourceful Estonian dish.
 It is prepared by boiling down animal bones, then leaving the mixture to cool until natural gelatin starts to form and congeals the broth.